PDCbc/queries/README.md

         {
             "name" : "TEST CASE NAME",
             "data" : "PATH TO TEST DATA",
-            "verifier" : "PATH TO VERIFIER FUNCTION"
+            "verifier" : "PATH TO VERIFIER FUNCTION",
-        },
+	    "data_processor" : "PATH TO DATA PROCESSOR FUNCTION" },
         ...
     ]
 }
 ```

-**NOTE:** All paths in the directive must be with respect to the root of queries repo (queries/), *EXCEPT FOR THE VERIFIER PATH IN TEST CASES*....this must be with respect to the queries/test/ directory.
+**NOTE:** All paths in the directive must be with respect to the root of queries repo (queries/), *EXCEPT FOR THE VERIFIER AND DATA_PROCESSOR PATHS IN TEST CASE DIRECTIVES*....these must be with respect to the queries/test/ directory.
 This is a consequence of JavaScript's `require()` behavior being w.r.t the location of the file rather than the location of execution...this is a bug that needs to be fixed at some point.

 #### Code
 Queries are executed as Map/Reduce tasks by the MongoDB on the endpoint.
 To this end, a map function `map(patient)` and reduce function `reduce(key, values)` is required.